RedisLabs/terraform-provider-rediscloud/docs/guides/migration-guide-v1.0.0.md

 ---
-page_title: "Upgrading to version v1.0.0"
+page_title: "Migrating to version v1.0.0"
-subcategory: "Migration"
+subcategory: "Guides"
 ---

-# Migration guide
+# Migrating to version v1.0.0

 This guide is for the users who want to migrate their old Terraform configurations (`RedisLabs/rediscloud` `< v1.0.0`) to the latest version.